zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/custom-firmware/index.md

 ---
 breadcrumbs:
 - - /chromium-os
-  - Chromium OS
+  - ChromiumOS
 - - /chromium-os/developer-information-for-chrome-os-devices
-  - Developer Information for Chrome OS Devices
+  - Developer Information for ChromeOS Devices
 page_name: custom-firmware
 title: Custom Firmware
 ---

 [TOC]

-The Chrome OS firmware is **always** verified as signed by Google.
+The ChromeOS firmware is **always** verified as signed by Google.
 Developer mode allows you to safely fiddle with the disk and operating system, but the boot process depends on unmodified firmware.
 There is no provision for modifying the firmware without physically taking the device apart.
 Modifying your firmware